virtusize/virtusize.github.io/_sources/oc/getting-started.txt

         order.setUserId('user-4321');

 addItem(item)
     **item**: *Object* - Add a single line item to this order.
-There must be an item present, to be able to benefit from the order confirmation script.
-It can be provided in two different ways.
+There must be at least one item present, to be able to benefit from the order confirmation script.
+It can be provided as a single item or as an array.

-    See :ref:`label-line-items` for other possibilities and more information.
+    See :ref:`label-line-items` for more information.

     Example::